celo-org/celo-monorepo/packages/docs/getting-started/running-a-validator-baklava.md

 docker run -v $PWD/validator:/root/.celo --entrypoint /bin/sh -it $CELO_IMAGE:$CELO_NETWORK -c "geth account set-node-key $CELO_VALIDATOR_ADDRESS"
 ```

+{% hint style="danger" %}
+**Warning**: There is a known issue running geth inside Docker that happens eventually.
+So if that command fails, please check [this page](https://forum.celo.org/t/setting-up-a-validator-faq/90).
+{% endhint %}

 In order to allow the node to sync with the network, give it the address of existing nodes in the network:

 ```bash